If not, what if the disability is only psychiatric in nature?

 Usually you can get a letter from your treating doctor describing your disability and that having a pet would mitigate your, say, your anxiety disorder.
 The Bazelon link above provides a sample doctor’s letter that briefly describes the patient’s mental disability and “prescribes” a pet to provide some alleviation of the symptoms.

-If you are planning to request a reasonable accommodation to get a pet, you should also check out PAWS (Pets Are Wonderful Support).
+If you are planning to request a reasonable accommodation to get a companion animal, you should also check out PAWS (Pets Are Wonderful Support).
+In San Francisco they are now a division of the Shanti Project .
 Their site provides a step-by-step procedure to request a reasonable accommodation to get a support animal.
 The PAWS suggestions about a health provider’s letter are simple, accurate descriptions of the legal requirements for such a letter:

 In order to prove that a dog is a service or support animal, you may be asked to have documentation from a licensed professional (doctor, nurse practitioner, psychiatrist, other mental-health professional or social worker) stating that the animal is an essential part of treatment for a disability.
 A doctor’s letter must have two essential components.